top of page

 Chimney Brush Loaner Program

 Dreaming of snuggling up to a cozy fire from your wood stove?
 The last thing you have probably thought about is getting on the roof and checking out the condition of your chimney.
-However, if you don’t give it some thought before you light those winter fires, your enjoyment may be very short-lived.
-Dirty chimneys can cause chimney/flue fires, which damage structures, destroy homes and can injure or kill people.
+Lane Fire Authority offers equipment borrowing for cleaning chimney flues.
+Chimney Cleaning Equipment Loan Form must be filled out completely, and items borrows must be returned within 72 hours.

 Check the chimney for animals.
 If it has been awhile since the last time you used your chimney, check for critters before you begin cleaning.
 Birds, squirrels and raccoons like to nest there, especially in the cooler months.
 Shine a flashlight up the chimney from the fireplace, and if you find an animal, take steps to have it removed